sujnanpatil/AZ-800-Administering-Windows-Server-Hybrid-Core-Infrastructure/Instructions/Labs/LAB_AK_02_Implementing_integration_between_AD DS_and_Azure_AD.md

 ### Task 2: Enable pass-through authentication in Microsoft Entra Connect

+In this task, you will configure pass-through authentication (PTA) for seamless user sign-in between Microsoft Entra ID and your on-premises AD DS.
+PTA will ensure that user sign-ins are securely routed through your on-premises environment without the need for storing passwords in the cloud.

 1. On **SEA-ADM1**, on the **Start** menu, expand **Azure AD Connect**, and then select **Azure AD Connect**.

 1. In the **Welcome to Microsoft Entra Connect Sync** window, select **Configure**.